MiguelRavagnani/IoT-SEII-APP/README.md

 # IoT-SEII-APP
-Django REST API for a simple IoT application.
+React frontend for a simple IoT application.

 TODO: Description